kumaramit124/lxc_works/README.md

-# lxc_works
+# LXC Works
+Overview
+This repository guides the creation and launch of LXC (Linux Containers) on Ubuntu 20.04.
+Below are the steps to set up and manage LXC containers and to configure a custom launch service for specific containers.

+Prerequisites
+Operating System: Ubuntu 20.04 (recommended; instructions verified on this version)
-LXC container creation and launch Setup
+Dependencies: LXC and associated development libraries
-Prerequsites - Ubuntu-20.04 Recommended, below steps are verified on ubuntu 20.04

 # 1. Install lxc and create first container on x86.
 https://linuxcontainers.org/lxc/getting-started/